Atohor/fifa-21-data-cleaning-task-Pidgin-Version/README.md

 If you still de run kititi, de run katata like chicken when dem cut e head ontop this challenge , nor run again , come meet me, I go help you make we package am together .

-Any day , any time , You fit holla @ your boy for twitter [@PidginAnalyst](https://twitter.com/Pidginanalyst) | Instagram  [@PidginAnalyst](https://Instagram.com/Pidginanalyst)
+Any day , any time , You fit holla @ your boy ontop twitter [@PidginAnalyst](https://twitter.com/Pidginanalyst) | Instagram  [@PidginAnalyst](https://Instagram.com/Pidginanalyst)

 #PS to speak or listen to pidgin English easy , to write am out hard small , but to come even fit read am well, understand-am well , That one na War oo .
-So if you really settle down read this thing from beginning to this ending , I carry hand give you !
+So if you really settle down read this whole thing from beginning to this ending , I carry hand give you !
 NA YOU TRY PASS! i hail ooo !!!